chrisgrounds/random-name-generator/README.md

 # RandomNameGenerator

-This is a random name generator written, available at: https://whispering-shore-20690.herokuapp.com/
+This is a random name generator written in Haskell, available at: https://whispering-shore-20690.herokuapp.com/

 ## Contributing